ericmann/secure-xmlrpc/readme.txt

 The double-hash is similar to but simpler than HMAC and is fairly easy to implement in any programming language.
 Just note, PHP's `hash()` function returns a base64-encoded string, not a raw hash of the data passed in.

+= Do I have to copy/paste my application keys into remote systems? =

+Not necessarily.

+The latest version of the plugin adds a new XML-RPC method to the system that allows for the generation of user-specific application keys remotely. _Please only ever call this method over a secure/trusted network connection_ when setting up an application for the first time.

 == Screenshots ==

 1. The new Remote Publishing Permissions area of the user profile.